What Is a Session Hijacking Attack?

 Install Anti-virus and Firewalls on your system

 There are incredible tools that will help you in detecting and removing viruses.
 You also get strong protection against malware attacks and ultimately, session hijacking.
 But don’t forget to keep your security software updated by turning on automatic updates to keep its protective shield effective.

 [Learn more about DMARC vs anti-spam]

-Say “No” To Public Wi-Fi or Use a VPN
+Say “No” To Public Wi-Fi or Use a Reliable VPN

 Although the board signaling free Wi-Fi looks tempting at the ice cream parlor but it isn’t safe to use such a public network like such.
 You should avoid logging in to your social media or email accounts through public Wi-Fi.
 Also, making online payments through such networks is never recommended.

 If you have to perform an urgent task or pay a bill, make sure you use a Virtual Private Network (VPN).
 A VPN ensures an encrypted connection between you and the network you’re trying to access or use, thereby preventing session hijacking.